edusebass/algorith-bubble/README.md

 # algorith-bubble
 Practice commands git
-This is an algorith for i see my work
+This is an algorith for I see my work
+Here I agreed comentarys